RahulMahesh62/50-Projects-of-Flutter/README.md

 ## Description of the project

-With this project, I'm aiming to build 50 projects in Flutter by the end of 2021.
+With this project, I'm aiming to build 50 small UI-focused projects using Flutter to be completed by the end of 2021.

 ## Getting Started